dougeby/IntuneDocs/intune/apps-win32-app-management.md

 ### Step 5: Configure app requirements

 1. In the **Add app** pane, select **Requirements** to configure the requirements that devices must meet before the app is installed.
-2. In the **Requirements** pane, configure the following information.
+2. In the **Add a Requirement rule** pane, configure the following information.
 Some of the values in this pane might be automatically filled in.
     - **Operating system architecture**: Choose the architectures need to install the app.
     - **Minimum operating system**: Select the minimum operating system needed to install the app.
     - **Disk space required (MB)**: Optionally, add the free disk space needed on the system drive to install the app.